 Healthcare Fraud Law - 18 U.S. Code § 1347

-Healthcare fraud entails knowingly and willfully executing or attempting to execute a scheme or means of defrauding any healthcare benefit program, or, by fraud, false pretenses, representations or promises obtain any money or property owned by or controlled by any healthcare benefit program.
+Healthcare fraud entails knowingly and willfully executing or attempting to execute a scheme or means of defrauding any healthcare benefit program or, by fraud, false pretenses, representations, or promises to obtain any money or property owned by or controlled by any healthcare benefit program.

 Federal crimes such as Medicare fraud carry severe penalties.
-Under federal sentencing guidelines, if you are convicted of of the white collar crime of Medicare fraud, you could be facing thousands of dollars in fines and years in a federal prison.
+Under federal sentencing guidelines, if you are convicted of the white-collar me of Medicare fraud, you could face thousands of dollars in fines and years in federal prison.

-Contacting a practiced criminal defense attorney is essential if you are facing a healthcare fraud investigation.
+Contacting a practiced criminal defense attorney is essential if facing a healthcare fraud investigation.
 You can face severe fines and up to 10 years imprisonment or both if convicted.